 The form of the defense is as follows:

-- the event will start with a 15–20 minute presentation by the student and last at most 90 minutes in all
+- The event will start with a 15–20 minute presentation by the student and last at most 90 minutes

-- if a student has left Cambridge and cannot return easily for this purpose, we will arrange for a video-link discussion
+- If a student has left Cambridge and cannot return easily for this purpose, the Graduate Office will arrange for video conferencing

 Students begin teaching in their third year.
 Ordinarily they teach discussion sections in courses and in the department's program of tutorials for undergraduate honors majors.

 Preparation for a teaching career is a required part of students' training, and Teaching Fellows benefit from the supervision and guidance of department members.

 Teaching fellows are required to take English 350, the Teaching Colloquium, in their first year of teaching and are encouraged to avail themselves of the facilities at the Bok Center for Teaching and Learning.

 Doctoral Conferences (“Colloquia”)